SciML/ModelingToolkit.jl/docs/src/examples/modelingtoolkitize_index_reduction.md

 code.

 Note that we can even go a bit further.
-If we use the `ODAEProblem` constructor, we can remove the algebraic equations from the states of the system and fully transform the index-3 DAE into an index-0 ODE which can be solved via an explicit Runge-Kutta method:
+If we use the `ODAEProblem` constructor, we can remove the algebraic equations from the unknowns of the system and fully transform the index-3 DAE into an index-0 ODE which can be solved via an explicit Runge-Kutta method: